 The employer wants you to be able to adapt to the new workplace rather than bringing your old processes with you.

-There’s a good chance your old workplace did things a little differently to your new one.
-Your boss might worry that you’re going to bring old habits from the old workplace into this new one.
+There’s a good chance your old job did things a little differently to your new one.
+Your boss might worry that you’re going to bring old habits from the old job into this new one.

-So, demonstrate an understanding that all workplaces have their own workplace cultures and ways of doing things, and that you see your job as being able to react to those changes and adapt appropriately.
+So, demonstrate an understanding that all workplaces have their own workplace cultures and ways of doing things, and that you see your job as being able to react to those changes and adapt appropriately while keeping up a positive attitude.

 6. Applying Feedback Given by a Boss